opensearch-project/opensearch-migrations/DEVELOPER_GUIDE.md

 }
 ```

-The entire list of published subprojects can be viewed with
+The entire list of published subprojects can be viewed as follows:
 ```sh
 ./gradlew listPublishedArtifacts
 ```

-To include a test Fixture dependency, define the import like
+To include a test Fixture dependency, define the import similar to the following:

 ```groovy
 testImplementation testFixtures('org.opensearch.migrations.trafficcapture:trafficReplayer:0.1.0-SNAPSHOT')